MicrosoftDocs/sdk-api/sdk-api-src/content/cfgmgr32/ns-cfgmgr32-busnumber_range.md

-The BUSNUMBER_RANGE structure is included as a member of the <a href="https://docs.microsoft.com/windows/desktop/api/cfgmgr32/ns-cfgmgr32-busnumber_resource_s">BUSNUMBER_RESOURCE</a> structure.
+The BUSNUMBER_RANGE structure is included as a member of the [BUSNUMBER_RESOURCE](https://docs.microsoft.com/windows/desktop/api/cfgmgr32/ns-cfgmgr32-busnumber_resource)a> structure.